Skip to main content

 Check balance: Use a blockchain explorer or wallet to verify funds.

-"Node not found" error during download
+"Indexer not found" error during upload/download

 This can happen if:

-• The storage node is offline
+• The indexer service is offline

-• The root hash is incorrect
+• The indexer endpoint URL is incorrect

 Best Practices